volumeOG/cosc121/README.md

 # cosc121
-Assignments and projects from my computer science 121 course
+Examples of concepts from my computer science 121 course